Sometimes we have to enroll the entire school in the first grade and start all over.

 Traditionalists say they don’t like choruses and only want hymns.
 INow, I understand that, and I love the grand old hymns.
 But many of today’s newest choruses are as rich in biblical truth as anything Martin Luther or Isaac Watts ever penned.

 The wise pastor of a sick church will move slowly in this area, particularly until he knows the people are responding to his teaching and are ready to be more responsive to the Holy Spirit’s lead.

 5. The secret to Christian strength and unity is found in submission.

 Submitting to one another in the fear of God (Ephesians 5:21).

-To submit means to give in.
-You and I have a disagreement on some issue, and–unless the issue is a major deal-breaker with key issues at stake–the stronger gives in to the weaker.
+To submit means to give in. to another.
+You and I have a disagreement on some issue, and, unless the issue is a major deal-breaker with key issues at stake, the stronger gives in to the weaker.

 For I say through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith (Romans 12:3).

 In lowliness of mind, let each esteem others better than himself (Philippians 2:3).

 This is what servants do.
 Anyone want to be a servant?